jakubriha/automata/README.md

 * Universality testing (located in module `Operations.universality`).

 ## Experimenting with the library
 This library uses [Stack](https://docs.haskellstack.org) as a development tool.
-It is necessary to install Stack in order to use the library.
+It is necessary to install Stack in order to build the library.
 Stack docs contain the [installation instructions](https://docs.haskellstack.org/en/stable/README/#how-to-install).

 After the installation of Stack, you can start the REPL by executing `stack ghci` in the root of the library.
 This will download all required dependencies and start GHCi with all library modules loaded.